How do I access my PhotoStructure Library on other computers?

 -

-If you’re on Windows, follow these instructions to add a new
+Or, if you’re on Windows, follow these instructions to add a new

 PS_EXPOSE_NETWORK_WITHOUT_AUTH

-variable whose value is “1”, or -
+variable whose value is “true” -

-If you’re on macOS, open a terminal and run
+Or, if you’re on macOS, open a terminal and run

-launchctl setenv PS_EXPOSE_NETWORK_WITHOUT_AUTH 1
+launchctl setenv PS_EXPOSE_NETWORK_WITHOUT_AUTH true

 .
-See this for more details. -
+See this for more details.

-Access your PhotoStructure library #
+Access your PhotoStructure library on your LAN đź”—

-If you’re using macOS to run PhotoStructure, you can open the Sharing control panel on the mac that is running PhotoStructure, and then edit the hostname to be easy to type (something like “mac”), you should then be able access your library on other apple devices in your LAN by using http://mac.local:1787 (replace “mac” with whatever you named your computer).
+If you’re using macOS to run PhotoStructure, you can open the Sharing control panel on the mac that is running PhotoStructure, and then edit the hostname to be easy to type (like “mac”), you should then be able access your library on other apple devices in your LAN by using http://mac.local:1787 (replace “mac” with whatever you named your computer).

 On other platforms, your library will be available at http://<ip address of the computer running PhotoStructure>:1787